United States–China talks in Alaska: Talks

 The first day of talks were noted for ending in mutual public denunciations by both sides.
-The Chinese representatives accused the United States of "condescension and hypocrisy", whilst the Americans accused the Chinese of "threatening the rule-based order that maintains global stability" and launching an "assault on basic values", such as democracy and human rights.
-Yang Jiechi responded by stating "that it is important for the United States to change its own image and to stop advancing its own democracy in the rest of the world."
-Yang went on to say that the United States and its allies did not represent global public opinion and accused the United States of being a global leader in cyber espionage.
+It began with Blinken accusing China of threatening international order by taking hostile actions against Xinjiang, Hong Kong and Taiwan, launching cyberattacks against the United States and using economic coercion against America's allies.
+Yang responded by accusing the United States of "condescension and hypocrisy," that it was important for the United States to "change its own image and to stop advancing its own democracy in the rest of the world" and that the United States and its allies did not represent global public opinion and accused the United States of being a global leader in cyber espionage.
+Blinken responded by citing his impressions from his recent engagements with foreign leaders which he said undermined the assertions that Yang made.
 Both sides accused the other of breaking diplomatic protocol.

-The conference ended on the second day without any joint statements.
-The Americans agreed to continue to uphold the one-China principle, whilst also stating that the issue of Taiwan was one that the American government was "fundamentally at odds" with the Chinese government.
-However, both sides agreed on the value of using the talks as an opportunity to hear and better understand each other's issues and to continue cooperation on issues related to climate change.
+The conference ended on the second day without any joint statements, but both sides agreed on the value of using the talks as an opportunity to hear and better understand each other's issues and to continue cooperation on issues related to climate change.
 The Chinese representatives told the media that the talks were "direct, frank, and constructive" while also affirming their commitment to "safeguard [their] national sovereignty".
+They also said the U.S. agreed to continue to uphold the one-China principle whilst also stating that the issue of Taiwan was one that the American government was "fundamentally at odds" with it.
 The American representatives stated that the talks were "substantive, serious, and direct".
 Both sides agreed to maintain open channels for continued dialogue and communication.

 After the meeting, Blinken stated to the media that America's intention during the talks was to share "the significant concerns that we have about a number of the actions that China’s taken and the behavior it’s exhibiting—concerns shared by our allies and partners.
 And we did that.
 We also wanted to lay out very clearly our own policies, priorities, and worldview, and we did that too."
+When asked to comment on Thursday's meetings, President Biden said he was proud of Blinken.